Ezra Kendall: Career

 The Vinegar Buyer, Kendall's most successful play over the last decade of his career, was also released as a book.
-Kendall would author late in his career a number of humorous books that included Spots or Wit and Humor (1901), Good Gravy (1902), Tell It to Me (1903), Hot Ashes (1908) and Top Soil (1909).
+Kendall would author late in his career a number of humorous books that included Spots of Wit and Humor (1899), Good Gravy (1901), Tell It to Me (1903), Hot Ashes (1908) and Top Soil (1909).
+The first three books were later published as a hard cover collection by the Cleveland News Company.